Palestine & the International Criminal Court

 Australian positions on the ICC and Palestine

-The Australian Government has voiced opposition to the ICC proceedings in Palestine, arguing that Palestine is not a state and therefore the ICC does not have territorial jurisdiction in this area.
+The former Australian Coalition Government opposed ICC proceedings in Palestine, arguing that Palestine is not a state and therefore the ICC does not have territorial jurisdiction in this area.
 Australia was one of seven countries that made formal representations to this effect to the ICC Pre-Trial Chamber.
 When the Pre-Trial Chamber released its ruling in February 2021 the Foreign Minister’s Press Release declared that Australia has “deep concerns” with the ruling, and “Australia does not therefore recognise the right of any so-called ‘State of Palestine’ to accede to the Rome Statute.
 The International Criminal Court should not exercise jurisdiction in this matter”.

 During Senate Estimates in March 2020, a spokesperson from the Department of Foreign Affairs and Trade confirmed that Israel had made representations to the Australian Government on this issue.
-The spokesperson also stated that there is no other Court where Palestine could seek redress for any crimes committed in their territory.
+In response to questions by then Shadow Foreign Minister Wong, a the DFAT spokesperson also stated that there is no other Court where Palestine could seek redress for any crimes committed in their territory.

-APAN calls on the Australian Government to support the rules-based order
+APAN calls on the Australian Government to publicly support the ICC investigation in Palestine

 Palestine’s quest to be heard in the International Criminal Court

 2009 – Palestine asks the ICC to investigate war crimes in Gaza, but is rejected because it is not a State Party.

 2012 – Palestine joins UN as a non-member State.

 2015 – Palestine accedes to the Rome Statute.